parlough/site-www/src/tools/pub/troubleshoot.md

 [`PUB_CACHE`]: /tools/pub/environment-variables

-## Getting an "UnauthorizedAccess" error when publishing a package {#pub-publish-unauthorized}
+## Getting an "UnauthorizedAccess" error when publishing a package {:#pub-publish-unauthorized}

 You receive the following error when running `pub publish`: